FuelLabs/sway/docs/book/src/blockchain-development/storage.md

 ### Manual Storage Management

 It is possible to leverage FuelVM storage operations directly using the `std::storage::storage_api::write` and `std::storage::storage_api::read` functions provided in the standard library.
-With this approach you will have to manually assign the internal key used for storage.
+With this approach, you will have to manually assign the internal key used for storage.
 An example is as follows:

 ```sway
 {{#include ../../../../examples/storage_example/src/main.sw}}